skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

    Attach the ENI to one of the EC2 Instance
    Shutdown the one with ENI
    Detach ENI from the stopped EC2 and associate it with the one which in running state

+   6a.
+Create an EC2 instance
+   Create a secret key
+   Use aws configure to apply the key execute following commands

+ssh -i "XXXX.pem" YYYYYYY.compute-1.amazonaws.com

+         aws s3 ls
+         aws s3 ls s3://yourbucketname

+         clear

+         cd ~/.aws
+         ls -ltr
+         cat config
+         cat credentials
+         rm -rf credentials

+  Try accessing aws s3 ls and this would not work

+6b.
+Create a role and attache S3Readonly policy to the role
+    Attach the new role to EC2 instance and then try to execute following command aws s3 ls

+7. Create an instance profile from command line, this would not work as aws cli is not configured.
+   Execute aws configure
+   Enter AccessID and Secret key
+   Now execute following command to create instance profile and add a role to it
+   # Create instance profile
+      aws iam create-instance-profile --instance-profile-name mytestinstanceprofile
+   # Add role to instance profile
+      aws iam add-role-to-instance-profile --role-name S3ReadOnly --instance-profile-name mytestinstanceprofile

+   Once done use the command to delete the role from instance profile and also delete instance profile
+   # Remove role from instance profile
+      aws iam remove-role-from-instance-profile --role-name S3ReadOnly --instance-profile-name mytestinstanceprofile
+   # Delete instance profile
+      aws iam delete-instance-profile --instance-profile-name mytestinstanceprofile